yugr/rust-slides/features/cons/stdlib/README.md

 # TODO

-- Benchmark disabling of invariant checks in `String`.
+- Benchmark disabling of invariant checks in `String`
+- Benchmark disable of checks in `Option::unwrap` and `Option::expect`